This is fully residential at The British Racing School in Newmarket.

 Yes, we would advise that you bring casual clothes for the evenings and weekends.
 Also you may wish to bring smart clothing as you may get the opportunity to go racing while you are at the School.
 If you are accepted onto a course you will be sent joining instructions which gives a full kit list.

-Yes, you will be asked to pay £562.50 to contribute towards the cost of accommodation and meals for the duration of your course, this is the same fee regardless of whether you complete a 9 or 14 week option.
-If your household income is low you may be eligible for a bursary to cover most of these costs, find out more by contacting Kieran Kourdache email@example.com or call 01638 675905.
+Yes, you will be asked to pay £850 to contribute towards the cost of accommodation and meals for the duration of your course, this is the same fee regardless of whether you complete a 12 or 18 week option.
+If your household income is low you may be eligible for a bursary to cover most of these costs, find out more by our careers team Careers@brs.org.uk or call 01638 675905.

-Your common room is equipped with 50inch widescreen television with Sky TV.
-You also have computers so that you can access the internet, a pool table and an air hockey table.
-You may wish to bring your ipod/MP3 player or laptop/tablet but this is done so at your own risk.
+Your common room is equipped with a television with Sky TV.
+You also have WiFi access, a pool table and some books on racing you borrow.
+You may wish to bring your laptop/tablet but this is done so at your own risk.
 The British Racing School cannot be held responsible for your personal belongings.
 These can only be used during your lunch hour or in the evenings after lectures.